The ultimate homemade beef burgers

 Watch our handy video on three different ways to serve these ultimate homemade burgers:

 To freeze the raw burgers, stack them in a freezer-safe container between layers of compostable baking paper.
 Freeze for up to 3 months.
-Defrost in the fridge (3-4 hours or overnight), then follow step 2.
+Defrost in the fridge (3-4 hours or overnight).

 For a juicy burger with great texture, grind your own beef or ask the butcher to do it for you.
 Chuck steak or a combination of chuck, shortrib and brisket works well – and go for a coarse grind.

-The rich meaty burgers benefit from a sharp, acidic garnish such as slaw, kimchi or these pickled onions: thinly slice 1-2 red onions, then put in a glass bowl or jug.
+Meaty burgers benefit from a sharp, acidic garnish such as burger sauce and/or pickles.
+You could also try slaw, kimchi or these pickled onions: thinly slice 1-2 red onions, then put in a glass bowl or jug.
 Sprinkle over 1 tsp salt and 1 tsp sugar, then add enough lemon or lime juice to cover and leave for 15-20 minutes.
 Drain, then serve.

 Rate